 12-1.
-Mid and End of Cycle Focus Groups
+Mid- and End-of-Cycle Student Focus Groups

-You are required to participate in both a Mid-Cycle and End-of-Cycle focus group AAR, during which you will discuss major events and address any key issues with the Academy's Quality Assurance (QAO) NCO.
-Each Battle Room will receive a blank AAR document to complete as a group.
-The students will select a representative to prepare the AAR in hard copy and represent their Battle Room during the focus group.
+You are required to participate in both a Mid-Cycle and End-of-Cycle focus group AAR with your classroom peers, during which you will discuss major events and address any key issues.
+Each Battle Room will capture feedback from students in that classroom on several course-related topics and submit it in an online survey (one submission per Battle Room for each of the two focus groups).
+Shortly after submitting the online survey, the students will select a representative to attend the face-to-face focus group discussion with the Academy Quality Assurance (QA) NCO.
 Refer to Appendix B for sample AAR.